vadz/wxOGL/README.md

 Under Unix, use CMake to build as usual.
 The library can be built as either a static or shared library using the standard CMake `BUILD_SHARED_LIBS` variable.

-Under Windows, MSVS project files will be provided soon.
+Under Windows, open `build/msvs/ogl.sln` with MSVS 2022 and build.
+Only static libraries are supported under this platform currently.

 Using